iestyn-lewis/dxpl/index.md

 * The product DOES NOT WORK WITH THE CZ-1.
 * The product is MADE-TO-ORDER.
 I do not usually have stock in-house.
 In most cases your unit will be on its way to you within 1 week of your order.
 I will communicate with you via email to give you updates along the way.
 * The enclosure is 3D printed.
-3D printed objects have a textured appearance, plesae see pictures.
+3D printed objects have a textured appearance, please see pictures.
-* Please look at the pictures carefully so you understand exactly what to expect in terms of the way the product looks.
 * Refunds offered only with evidence that there is an electronic fault with the product.

 <img src="images/v2front.JPG" width="560">